mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

     *Bad:* Not a community standard

-Now we go into each option in more depth
+Now we discuss each option in more depth.

 Use Other Formats, like Cloud Optimized GeoTIFF
 -----------------------------------------------

 We could use formats other than HDF and NetCDF that are already well established.
-The two that I hear most often proposed are Cloud Optimized GeoTIFF and Apache Parquet.
+The two that I hear most often proposed are [Cloud Optimized GeoTIFF](http://www.cogeo.org/) and [Apache Parquet](https://parquet.apache.org/).
 Both are efficient, well designed for cloud storage, and well established as community standards.
 If you haven't already, I strongly recommend reading Chris Holmes' (Planet) blog series on [Cloud Native Geospatial](https://medium.com/tag/cloud-native-geospatial/latest).

 These formats are well designed for cloud storage because they support random access well with relatively few communications and with relatively simple code.
-If you needed to you could open up the Cloud Optimized GeoTIFF spec, and with about an hour of reading, get an image that you wanted using nothing but a couple of `curl` commands.
+If you needed to you could open up the Cloud Optimized GeoTIFF spec, and within an hour of reading, get an image that you wanted using nothing but a couple of `curl` commands.
 Metadata is in a clear centralized place.
 That metadata provides enough information to issue further commands to get the relevant bytes from the object store.
-Those bytes are stored in a format that is easily interpreted by a variety of common tools on all platforms.
+Those bytes are stored in a format that is easily interpreted by a variety of common tools across all platforms.

 However, neither of these formats are sufficiently expressive to handle some of the use cases of HDF and NetCDF.
 Recall our image earlier about atmospheric data: